jclark/microxml-java/docs/recovery.md

 The tokenization phase does not make use of information about the document type.
 However, the tree building phase may optionally make use of information about the document type (eg a schema).
 This specification defines a way of performing the tree building phase that does not make any use of schema information.
 It does not (yet) define how schema information is to be used if it is available.

-The tokenization phase is also designed to implementable in a streaming fashion, whereas the tree-building phase is not.
+The tokenization phase is also designed to be allow for a streaming implementation, whereas the tree-building phase is not.

 ## Tokenization